-Recently we were asked to take over The Bagnall Centre website, and migrate the site away from their previous agencies proprietary CMS.
+Recently, we were asked to take over The Bagnall Centre website and migrate the site away from their previous agency’s proprietary CMS.
 The old website was flaky and unreliable, so we needed something robust & secure that we could maintain easily and our client could update.
 We chose the JAMstack (JavaScript, APIs & Markup).

 Why JAMstack?

 Why did we choose the JAMstack over something like WordPress?
 The primary reasons were the increased security & low maintenance over the old solution.
 JAMstack is secure by default, when all you have is HTML/CSS/JS there is very little that can be compromised.
-The JAMstack was definitely the way to go, which left us with 2 choices: Hugo or Gatsby.
+The JAMstack was the way to go, leaving us with two choices: Hugo or Gatsby.
 We typically jump between one or the other depending on requirements & complexity.
-We opted for Hugo due to the simplicity of the site, and the existing markup/css we could easily port over.
+We opted for Hugo due to its simplicity and the existing markup/CSS that we could easily port over.

 Moving To Hugo

-As we’re now using the JAMstack, there are features from the previous site that need to be rewritten to remove the dependency of server side PHP that was being used to power the search, login, timetable and contact forms across the site.
+As we’re now using the JAMstack, there are features from the previous site that need to be rewritten to remove the dependency on server-side PHP, which was used to power the search, login, timetable, and contact forms across the site.

 The contact forms were replaced with Netlify Forms, allowing us more flexibility with how we handle form submissions.

-One of our many reasons for writing The Bagnall Centre website in Hugo was down to the way we recieved the source code.
+One of the reasons we chose to write the Bagnall Centre website in Hugo was due to the way we received the source code.

-Unfortunatly we where denied access to the CMS, forcing us to download each webpage individually giving us only the HTML, CSS & images to work with.
+Unfortunately, we were denied access to the CMS, forcing us to download each webpage individually, giving us only the HTML, CSS & images to work with.

-With access to the live site we proceeded to piece together repeating elements of the the site with partials and HTML layouts, placing content in markdown files as we went.
+With access to the live site, we proceeded to piece together the repeating elements of the site using partials and HTML layouts, placing content in Markdown files as we went.

 Quickly the site took shape, giving us time to make markup, security & performance improvements.